 The more ShipBob fulfilment centres My Calm Blanket ships out of, the more potential shipping addresses they can offer this 2-day option to.
 And the more people that they provide the benefit of free 2-day shipping to, the more conversions they get.

 “With ShipBob’s 2-Day Express Program, we’ve seen an 18% reduction in cart abandonment.”Founder, My Calm Blanket

 Shopping cart abandonment infographic

 Check out the infographic below to learn more about tackling this common ecommerce pain point.

 If you want to reduce shopping cart abandonment, understanding what customers want is key.
 When it comes to meeting expectations around shipping, ShipBob is here to help.

-Learn how some of today’s hottest DTC brands have grown since outsourcing fulfillment to ShipBob.
+Learn how some of today’s hottest DTC brands have grown since outsourcing fulfilment to ShipBob.
 Read brand stories from TB12, Dossier, 100 Thieves, and more.
-Download “12 Brands That Grew While Outsourcing Fulfillment to ShipBob” below.
+Download “12 Brands That Grew While Outsourcing Fulfilment to ShipBob” below.